victorwokili/AWS-Advanced/Host-a-Dynamic-Web-Application-on-AWS/05-Create-a-KeyPair-and-Setup-an-EC2-Instance.md/Readme.md

 ---

-## Using the AWS Console to Create a Key Pair
+## Using the AWS Console to Setup an EC2 Instance
 We will be creating a key pair that will be used to SSH into the EC2 instance.

 ### Create a Key Pair